 I refuse to be lectured to about racism by someone who is projecting their own blatant racism on the rest of the world.
 I exhort you to stop being so racist as to think that human ethnicities and cultures resemble monsters and stop forcing this problematic opinion on others.
 You are causing deep harm to the community; it’s your comments that should be banned, not mine.
 Shame on you.

 Taylor Reisdorf is an LGBT+ game designer and dungeon master who has played D&D for 20 years.
-He is a fourth-generation settler living on Treaty 1 territory in Canada, the ancestral and traditional homeland of the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples.
-He supports Black Lives Matter, denounces Gamergate, and runs a diverse gaming table open to all people irrespective of creed, ethnic origin, sex, or orientation.
+He is a sixth-generation settler living on Treaty 1 territory in Canada, the ancestral and traditional homeland of the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples.
+He runs a diverse gaming table open to all people irrespective of creed, ethnic origin, sex, or orientation.